k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 #### Getting the Number of Matching Entities

 Click Refresh next to the **Entities Matched** in order to calculate the number of entities that match the selected parameters.
 The Parameters selection supports the parent-child hierarchy relationship between the LUs of the selected BE.
 It can cross-check the matching entities of a selected combination of parameters and take into consideration parameters from different LUs in the same BE hierarchy.
-For example, selecting customers based on their number of open cases, subscriber_type, and vip_status (see the screenshot above).
+For example, selecting customers based on their number of open cases, subscriber_type, and vip_status (see the above screenshot).

 - Click ![refesh](images/parameters_refresh_icon.png) to display the number of matching entities according to the parameters’ conditions.